jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 gained access to the charger's critical settings and could view things such as overheat protection.128 In both cases, the incidents aimed to raise awareness for electric vehicle charging security concerns.
-In June 2023, security researchers discovered an internal database hosted on one of the most popular public cloud platforms, with no password, that contained millions of logsnearly a terabyte of logging data belonging to a global EV charging service provider with a worldwide network of hundreds of thousands of EV charging stations.
+In June 2023, security researchers discovered an internal database— hosted on one of the most popular public cloud platforms, with no password, that contained millions of logs—nearly a terabyte of logging data belonging to a global EV charging service provider with a worldwide network of hundreds of thousands of EV charging stations.
 The database contained sensitive information about